 - Try letting dark colored icing rest overnight and if possible for several days (follow the steps on how to color red and black royal icing above) before using on cookies.

 - Add a little bit of white food coloring to your icing.

 - Try adding corn syrup to the icing.
 I find it helps with bleeding as well.
 About 1 tablespoon of corn syrup per 1 cup of icing.

 - Use concentrated gel or powder food colors to color icing.
 Avoid using liquid food colors.

 - Icing that is too runny can take a long time to dry, potentially causing bleeding.

 - Use drying systems to promote air circulation to help icing dry.

 DOES ROYAL ICING DRIES HARD?

 Royal icing dries firm it is not soft like buttercream frosting.

-Butter bleed is really hard to fight so when this happens try not to panic.
+Butter bleed is hard to fight, so try not to panic when this happens.
 Over time butter bleed usually spreads over the whole surface of the cookie and makes the icing a little darker.